cgohla/obsd.nix/README.md

   meaningful way, you need to copy it, hence the `prepImage.sh` script.
 - The expect script running the installation is probably fragile.
-- There should probably a dev shell in this flake.